Generic character sheaves on reductive groups over a finite ring: Introduction

 \section{Introduction}

-The theory of character sheaves, initiated by Lusztig in \cite{Lusztig_CharSh} for connected reductive groups over an algebraically closed field, is a geometrisation of characters.
-In this paper we propose a construction of generic character sheaves for connected reductive groups over $\mathcal{O}/\pi^r$; here $\mathcal{O}$ is a complete discrete valuation ring with a finite residue field, $\pi$ a uniformiser, and $r$ a fixed arbitrary positive even integer.
-Previously, based on an analogue of the Grothendieck--Springer resolution, Lusztig considered the principal series case in \cite{Lusz_CharSh_Generalizations} with $\mathcal{O}=\mathbb{F}_q[[\pi]]$; our idea is to replace this morphism by another morphism, by the use of the \emph{arithmetic radical} (this notion was introduced in \cite{ChenStasinski_2016_algebraisation}; we will recall it in Section~\ref{Deligne--Lusztig theory}), which works for any series.
-An advantage of this morphism is that it does not depend on the choice of a Borel subgroup.
-We describe the initial motivation in the below.
+The theory of character sheaves, initiated by Lusztig in \cite{Lusztig_CharSh_I} for connected reductive groups over an algebraically closed field, is a geometric theory of characters.
+In this paper we propose a construction of generic character sheaves for connected reductive groups over $\mathcal{O}^{\mathrm{ur}}/\pi^r$, where $\mathcal{O}$ is a complete discrete valuation ring with a finite residue field $\mathbb{F}_q$, $\mathcal{O}^{\mathrm{ur}}$ its maximal unramified extension, $\pi$ a uniformiser, and $r$ a fixed arbitrary positive even integer.
+In the prior work \cite{Lusz_CharSh_Generalizations}, Lusztig considered the principal series case with $\mathcal{O}=\mathbb{F}_q[[\pi]]$ (but without any restriction on $r$); his construction is based on the use of a natural analogue of the Grothendieck--Springer resolution.
+In this paper, we will replace the resolution morphism by another morphism, based on the \emph{arithmetic radical} introduced in \cite{ChenStasinski_2016_algebraisation} (see Section~\ref{Deligne--Lusztig theory}); this replacement allows us to deal with any series, not only the principal series, and as one shall see, some methods in the $r=1$ case are also available in our construction.
+In the below we describe the motivation of our construction.

-The higher Deligne--Lusztig theory studies the representations of reductive groups over $\mathcal{O}/\pi^r$ in a geometric way; it was developed for function fields (i.e.\ for $\mathcal{O}=\mathbb{F}_q[[\pi]]$) by Lusztig in \cite{Lusztig1979SomeRemarks} and \cite{Lusztig2004RepsFinRings}, and was generalised to an arbitrary $\mathcal{O}$ by Stasinski in \cite{Sta2009Unramified}, by the technique of Greenberg functor.
-When $r>1$, besides these geometrically constructed (cohomological) representations, there are also algebraically constructed (induced) representations due to G\'erardin \cite{Gerardin1975SeriesDiscretes}.
-These two constructions share same parameters when some regularity conditions are satisfied, and Lusztig raised the problem that whether they coincide.
-We found a solution for even $r$ in \cite{ChenStasinski_2016_algebraisation}; we recall it in Section~\ref{Deligne--Lusztig theory}.
-This result motivates the constructions in this paper.